-The Company's board of directors and the Company's shareholders approved a 1-for 6.69 reverse share split of the Company's ordinary shares and protected ordinary shares during the second quarter of 2019.
-As a result of the reverse share split, (i) every 6.69 authorized, issued and outstanding ordinary share or protected ordinary share was decreased to one share of authorized, issued and outstanding ordinary share or protected ordinary share was decreased to one share of authorized, issued and outstanding ordinary share or protected ordinary share, (ii) the number of ordinary shares into which each outstanding warrant or option to purchase an ordinary share is exercisable was proportionally decreased on a 1-for 6.69 basis, and (iii) all share prices and exercise prices were proportionally increased.
-All of the share number, share prices, and exercise prices have been adjusted within these consolidated financial statements, on a retroactive basis, to reflect this 1-for 6.69 reverse share split.
+The Company's board of directors and the Company's shareholders consented to a 1-for 6.69 reverse share split of the Company's ordinary shares and protected ordinary shares during the second quarter of 2019, that would become effective upon an IPO contemplated by the Company.
+As a result of the reverse share split, (i) every 6.69 authorized, issued and outstanding ordinary share or protected ordinary share was decreased to one share of authorized, issued and outstanding ordinary share or protected ordinary shares into which each outstanding warrant or option to purchase an ordinary share is exercisable was proportionally decreased on a 1-for 6.69 basis, and (iii) all share prices and exercise prices were proportionally increased.
+All of the share numbers, share prices, and exercise prices have been adjusted within these consolidated financial statements, on a retroactive basis, to reflect this 1-for 6.69 reverse share split.